Information for Leaseholders

 Condition of your home

 Please note that when Aldwyck removes items of rubbish from an estate costs will be passed on to residents.
 Please do not store any rubbish, flammable or dangerous items in your home or garden.
-We can remove these items and will charge you the cost of clearance.
-We will give you 24 hours notice before carrying out this work.

 Our access to your home